 Stories and anecdotes about Black Rhino

-As an introduction based from my experiences not all black rhino are aggressive, some are actually quite calm.
+As an introduction based on my experiences, not all black rhino are aggressive, some are actually quite calm.
 I think it is best to describe black rhino as extremely unpredictable, rather than label them all aggressive, as this ignores them as individuals and the situation they find themselves in.
 I am lucky to have been able to spend time with these animals and learn individuals behaviours, to some extent.
 I think as a guide walking or driving in a reserve where you are lucky to find these animals and if you can not identify the individual, caution should be taken and the assumption they may charge should be taken.
 It is the uncertainty of what they will do that is important to be conscious of.
 Another doctrine is that if a black rhino charges it won't stop or break off its charge.
 This is also not true and I will show this in the following stories.

 My Black Rhino Charge On Foot.